-Your Highness and I spent our 3 week trail anniversary with a special treat: Deep Creek Hot Springs.
-However, this trip would not be one of great fortune as we we’re expecting.
-The hot springs itself were fine and nothing noteworthy there.
+Your Highness and I spent our three-week trail anniversary with a special treat: Deep Creek Hot Springs.
+However, this trip would not be one of great fortune as we were expecting.
+The hot spring itself was fine and nothing noteworthy there.
 The ailment was in the surrounding area around the springs.
 The area around the springs was absolutely trashed.
 There was trash, coolers, broken glass, and countless other items left behind.
-Worse yet the wildlife had grown accustomed to the trash being left behind.
+Worse yet, the wildlife had grown accustomed to the trash being left behind.
 This was maddening to see.
 We had hiked through 300 miles of stunning terrain only to find one of its gems soiled.

-Brief pause to mention, thru hikers are not perfect, and I am in no way saying so.
-But this was not the actions of thru hikers.
-I wish I could put it to words how awful the site was.
+Brief pause to mention that thru-hikers are not perfect, and I am in no way saying so.
+But this was not the action of thru-hikers.
+I wish I could put it into words how awful the site was.
 This was not just neglect, this was active disrespect for that land that we were all entrusted to care for.

 This sight was not something any of us were expecting and pretty much soured us on the whole experience and we soon found ourselves hiking on and camping further down the Mojave River.

 Overall, trail has been fantastic, but one experience has unexpectedly thrown me for a loop.
 I’ll get over this all, just need to bag a few peaks and log a few more miles.
 As for tonight, I’m making lasagna for my newly found friends and it’s up to Baden Powell after.